BEAST2-Dev/hmc/_pages/hmc/Priors/ClockPrior.md

 ---
 layout: site
-title: BEAST 2 Help Me Choose Clock Prior
+title: BEAST 2 Help Me Choose Clock prior
 tags: [prior]
 ---

-## Clock Prior
+## Clock prior

 The clock prior is the prior on the mean clock rate.